Link Search Menu Expand Document

 Search Radius Source The type of value used for this probe’ search radius; either a Constant value or fetched from anAttribute

-Search Radius Constant Fixed radius of the probe.
+Radius of the probe.

 Dynamic radiuses can be super expensive if they are different for each probe: search will use the greatest radius to sample to octree for this point.